datu925/electric-machines/README.md

 Input of this stage: previous stage output

-Usage: `npm run tsc && node build/src/parse_tables.js --wait 100 --folders <folders>`
+Usage: `npm run tsc && node build/src/reformat_tables.js --wait 100 --folders <folders>`

 The `<folders>` are walked recursively, so only pass in multiple if they don't overlap.

 Output of this stage:

-- for each input table, a `.json` file from the LLM is created in the `llm/` directory.
-We hope that it has `data` and `mappings` keys, but nothing is guaranteed.
+- for each input table, a `.json` file from the LLM is created in the `reformatted/` directory.
+It should just be a possibly-empty list of reformatted records.
 - a `dropped_files.json` file in the `runs/` directory, noting which files could not be parsed by the LLM.

 ### Merge and Filter

-We then merge the LLM tables by model number and filter the results to try to get rid of garbage models.
-The output of this stage is still schema-less, but is as clean as we're likely to get without starting to lose some of the data as we start to validate it.
+We then merge the reformatted tables by model number and do a minimal-effort filter on the results to try to get rid of garbage models.
+The output of this stage is still schema-less.

+Usage: `npm run tsc && node build/src/merge_tables.js --folders <folders>`

+### Rename Columns

+We now go back to the LLM to rename columns to try to fit our schema.
+We don't do this earlier to avoid throwing out/losing data too early, since a lot of things can go wrong in this stage.

+Usage: `npm run tsc && node build/src/rename_columns.js --wait 100 --folders <folders>`

 ### Validate Against Schema (partially implemented)

 We will validate the data against a schema using ajv.
 For now, we simply validate against the final serving API schema.
 Eventually, we may first validate against a broader schema than the API schema that would have, for instance, multiple fields for different units (e.g. inches vs millimeters), and then transform that collected data into the served version.
 The latter is our canonical schema and what we serve to customers.

+Usage: `npm run tsc && node build/src/validate_data.js --folders <folders>`

 ### Review (manual)